Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 $ sudo qemu -hda target_disk -m 4096 -serial stdio

-At first boot of the target_disk the system is expanded to the configured storage layout.
-By default the system root partition and filesystem is resized to the maximum free space available.
+On first boot of the target_disk, the system is expanded to the configured storage layout.
+By default, the system root partition and filesystem are resized to the maximum free space available.

 10.3.3 CD/DVD Deployment

-The deployment from CD/DVD via the installation image can also be tested using virtualization software such as QEMU.
-The following steps shows how to do it:
+The deployment from CD/DVD via an installation image can also be tested using virtualization software such as QEMU.
+To do this, follow the steps below.

 Follow the steps above to create a virtual target disk